mehdad-hussain/next-saas-starter/README.md

 When you're ready to deploy your SaaS application to production, follow these steps:

-### Set up a production Stripe webhook

-1. Go to the Stripe Dashboard and create a new webhook for your production environment.
-2. Set the endpoint URL to your production API route (e.g., `https://yourdomain.com/api/stripe/webhook`).
-3. Select the events you want to listen for (e.g., `checkout.session.completed`, `customer.subscription.updated`).

 ### Deploy to Vercel

 1. Push your code to a GitHub repository.